juhanikataja/rahti-slides-wip/markdown/bioweek-rahti.md

 1016530+     15  0.0  0.0  51740  1732 ?
 R+   10:49   0:00 ps axu
 ```

 > Rahti does not allow running containers as root.
-It always assigns high user id.
+It always assigns varying user id.
 This is to prevent security issues.

+Note: centos:7 image

 ---